LaurenEGrubb/u1_lesson_js_data_types/README.md

    2.718, 3.14, .5, .25, etc
   ```

 All numbers in JavaScript are **"double-precision 64-bit format IEEE 754 values"** - read this as "There's really no such thing as an integer in JavaScript."
+And if that gives you a bit of a headache, that's alright.

 ![Math](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FBmmfETghGOPrW%2Fgiphy.gif&f=1&nofb=1)